mttwchtr/Backend-Development-Notes/README.md

 ```

-* Node
+Node
+Features
+**Module**
-* Module - Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
+> Node.js uses the concept of a module as a fundamental means to structure the code of a program. .
 It is the building block for creating applications and reusable libraries called packages (a package is also frequently referred to as a module since, usually, it has one single module as an entry point).  - s1

 Vanilla